-This cassava flour brownies recipe is far more healthy than your average brownie, and actually comes packed with a lot of super nutritious foods, the most important one being cacao powder.
+These grain and gluten free brownies are far more healthy than your average brownie, and actually come packed with super nutritious ingredients, the most important one being cacao powder.

-I also provide options below on making this recipe fully paleo (with only one ingredient change), keto/low carb, and vegan.
+I also provide options below on making this recipe keto/low carb, vegan and candida diet friendly.

 Product brands I recommend for this recipe

-Here are the brands that I used for this recipe to keep it consistent and get the best result for this cassava flour brownies recipe.
+Here are the brands that I used for this recipe to keep it consistent and get the best result for this recipe.

 - Bob’s Red Mill cassava flour